-Another way to save a substantial amount every year is switching to over-the-air television.
+Another way to save a substantial amount every year is opting to use free over-the-air television.

 Saving Without Giving Up Entertainment

-Switching to over-the-air television, which is full high-definition television broadcast over the public-owned airwaves in your area, could eliminate these expenses.
+Watching over-the-air television, which is full high-definition television broadcast over the public-owned airwaves in your area, could eliminate some expenses.
 And the best part about over-the-air TV is that you don’t have to give up television as a source of quality news and entertainment.

 You can enjoy countless shows, sports and films on over-the-air TV for free.
 For instance, catch your local news and weather, game shows and sitcoms at regularly scheduled times (or pay a one-time fee for a DVR to record and store them).
 You can also watch many live sporting events, award shows and special programming, movies, shows in syndication and more.
 All you need is your TV and an antenna.